wodby/docker4drupal/README.md

 Replace `php` with the name of your service (e.g. `mariadb`, `nginx`, etc).

+### Nginx

+Nginx is being used as a web server.
+Nginx is pre-configured to be used with Drupal 7 and 8.

 ### PHP

+PHP is used with Nginx via PHP-FPM.
 Currently PHP version 5.6 and 7 are provided.
 Check out [the instructions (step 5)](#instructions) to learn how to switch the version.

 #### Drush